hanssen/demo-cp-validations/README.md

 This project intends to show my approach to use the [ember-cp-validations](https://github.com/offirgolan/ember-cp-validations) plugin.

+This project is a simple user administration tool, where you can create, list, update and delete users.

+A user has three attributes with individual validations:

+* Name (presence, length)
+* E-Mail (presence, format)
+* Password (presence, length)

 A Node.js Express server is used to serve user data and generate random backend validation errors.
 Saving data is not implemented, session data will be lost after page reload.